-Trochear dysplasia is a condition where the trochlear groove is abnormal, usually at its upper end, at which point the groove is abnormally flat or even heaped into a 'bump'.
+Trochlear dysplasia is a condition of the knee where the trochlear groove is abnormal, usually at its upper end where it is abnormally flat or even heaped into a 'bump'.

 Trochlear dysplasia and kneecap instability

-Trochlear dysplasia is commonly associated with an unstable patella (kneecap), and patellar dislocation.
+Trochlear dysplasia is commonly associated with an unstable patella (kneecap), and patellar subluxation or dislocation.

 Patients tease out the issues of trochlear dysplasia.

 "...the Dejour classification is unreliable and should not be used routinely in clinical practice...MRI can be used to evaluate...the lateral trochlear inclination...- found to be 93% sensitive and 87% specific for identifying patellar instability."
 Other valid measurements include "trochlear depth,...the lateral condyle index and patellotrochlear index.

 Citation: Kazley JM, Banerjee S. Classifications in Brief: The Dejour Classification of Trochlear Dysplasia.
 Clin Orthop Relat Res.
 2019 Oct;477(10):2380-2386. doi: 10.1097/CORR.0000000000000886.
 PMID: 31393338; PMCID: PMC6999944.